selimhocaoglu/selimhocaoglu/README.md

 ## I am a computer engineering student who enjoys self improvement and is motivated to make progress by taking on new challenges.
 I have a strong interest in backend development.
 I am currently learning C++, Java and Python.

 ## Education
-- Currently pursuing a Bachelor's degree in Computer Engineering at Bahcesehiir University
+- Currently pursuing a Bachelor's degree in Computer Engineering at Bahcesehir University

 ## Skills
 - Programming Languages: C++, Python